Filaraya/Database-management-HR-project/README.md

 **Team Leads (Contacts) : [Filmon Y. Araya](https://github.com/filaraya)**

 ## Contact
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+* Feel free to contact me with any questions or if you are interested in contributing!